Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

-What is the Treat/Retreat Dog Game?
+What Is the Treat and Retreat Dog Game?

-As soon as they got the treat, they soon recognized how dangerously close they were getting to the person, so they would suddenly start barking again with their hackles up.
+As soon as they got the treat though, they recognized how dangerously close they were getting to the person, so they would suddenly start barking again with their hackles up.
 The owner was therefore getting nowhere and was wondering why the plan was not working.

 How to Play the Treat Retreat Game